Now I know what’s meant by that term!

 This is how I made it:

-Measure out 1 cup oat flour, 1/2 cup rice-almond flour*, a shake of salt and stir it up in a bowl.
-I added some ground clove and lemon-pepper (not the garlicky kind, a new product from Frontier Herbs*) to this dry mix for flavor, and about 1 tablespoon sugar.
-Next I cut up about 3 tablespoons butter, stir it into the dry mix, and proceed to squish it into the flour with my fingers.
-(Once I gave in to this old-fashioned way, my biscuits and even pie crusts turned out better, that is, lighter, even with whole grain flours.)
-Once the butter is worked in, just a couple few tablespoons cold water to make a dough you can press together is all you need.
+Measure out 1 cup oat flour, 1/4 cup each rice flour and almond meal, a shake of salt and stir it up in a bowl.
+I added a pinch of ground clove and black pepper to this dry mix for flavor, and about 1 tablespoon sugar.
+Next I cut up about 3 tablespoons butter, stir it into the dry mix, and proceed to squish it into the flour with my fingers. (when I finally I gave in to this old-fashioned way, my biscuits and even pie crusts turned out better, that is, lighter, even with whole grain flours.)
+Once the butter is worked in, just a couple-few tablespoons cold water to make a dough you can press together is all you need.
 I like to roll out crust between two sheets of flour-sprinkled waxed paper, it works well for me.
 Roll this dough out to the size you want, adding a bit of flour if needed to keep it from sticking to the paper.
 Lay the rolled-out dough on a lightly greased cookie sheet.

-The filling is whatever fresh or thawed/frozen fruit you have.
+The filling is whatever fresh or thawed/frozen fruit you have (I used pears).
 If the frozen fruit is juicy, drain (and save) the juice.
 I thinly sliced three pears into a bowl with about 2 tablespoons brown sugar and 1 tablespoon lemon juice, stirred them around until the sugar melted, and carefully poured them onto the crust, leaving about 2 inches around the edge.
 Fold the edges up and onto the fruit, being careful not to get fruit on the outside of the crust, or it will burn.
-Sprinkle with turbinado sugar, and bake in a 400-degree oven for about 20 minutes, then turn the oven down to 350-degrees for at least 30 minutes, or until crust looks done and fruit is singing.
+Sprinkle with turbinado sugar, and bake in a 400-degree oven for about 20 minutes, then turn the oven down to 350-degrees for at least 30 minutes, or until crust looks done and fruit is “singing” ♥

-Yes, I said singing.
-Which is what you will be when you eat the pie.
-When it’s done, cool on the pan for about 10 minutes, then carefully move to a rack or wooden cutting board to cool a bit more before eating.
+Yes, I said singing!
+Which is what you will be doing when you eat this pie!
+When it’s done baking, cool on the pan for about 10 minutes, then carefully move to a rack or wooden cutting board to cool a bit more before eating.